Charlie Blackmon Preview, Player Props: Rockies vs. Braves

 Charlie Blackmon At The Plate

-- Blackmon has 15 doubles, four triples, seven home runs and 28 walks while hitting .291.
+- Blackmon is hitting .291 with 15 doubles, four triples, seven home runs and 29 walks.

-- Blackmon enters this game on a five-game hitting streak.
-Over the course of his last games, he's hitting .474.
+- Blackmon will look to extend his six-game hitting streak.
+He's batting .444 over the course of his last outings.

-- He has hit a long ball in 10.1% of his games this year, and 2.3% of his plate appearances.
+- He has homered in 10.0% of his games this season, and 2.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.